Choose your source

 Planned Parenthood.
 (2020).
 Health and wellness. https://www.plannedparenthood.org/learn/health-and-wellness

-The name of the organisation should also appear in your text:
+The name of the organization should also appear in your text:

 (Planned Parenthood, 2020)